 EOS or the Entrepreneurial Operating System® is a set of practical tools distilled from some of the most impactful business books of the last 25 years, written by Peter Drucker, Andy Grove, Jack Stack, Jim Collins, Michael Gerber, Patrick Lencioni, Verne Harnish, and others.

-Getting everyone in your company the same page as to where you are going and how you are going to get there.
+Getting everyone in your company on the same page as to where you are going and how you are going to get there.

 Instilling a discipline of execution in your business by creating a process and organizational habits for maintaining clarity, accountability and a focus on priorities.